This article will help you to better understand the ins and outs of when you decide to Purchase a Business.

 What Could have been?

-The cornerstone of an experienced Business Attorney’s due diligence review as a buy-side advisor is to examine and scrutinize the financial statements for accuracy.
+The cornerstone of an experienced Corporate Law Attorney’s due diligence review as a buy-side advisor is to examine and scrutinize the financial statements for accuracy.
 In addition, we interview the accountant to ensure there are no procedural or accounting irregularities.

 The central issue in the acquisition of a business is the Allocation of Risk between the buyer and seller.
 Our transaction documents are drafted to identify any liabilities and address them in advance.
 As you can imagine, our Client presented us with a deal document that could have been written on the back of a napkin – stains and all.